Cassis: Origin of the name

 The oldest form is Tutelæ Charsitanæ, attested since the first century.
 It then drifts into Carsicis (15th century) and Castrum Cassitis (1323).
 These place names suggest a Car-s theme derived from the pre-Indo-European *Kar meaning stone or rock, to which has been added the suffix -ite.
 The French language has retained the Provençal Cassis spelling, which is identical in both the classical and Mistralian standards.

 The final "s" is not pronounced in the local variant of Provençal, unlike other dialects.
-Tes pronunciation of the final "s" is found in the motto of the city, which rhymes Paris, Cassis and vist with one another (pronunciation in Provençal "mistralien": /pa.ʁis/, /ka.sis/, /vis/).
+The pronunciation of the final "s" is found in the motto of the city, which rhymes Paris, Cassis and the word 'vist' with one another (pronunciation in Provençal "mistralien": /pa.ʁis/, /ka.sis/, /vis/).
 In French, both pronunciations occur.

-The Provençal motto of the commune attributed to Frédéric Mistral is "Qu a vist Paris, se noun a vist Cassis, n'a rèn vist", which means "Who has seen Paris and not Cassis, has not seen anything".
+The Provençal motto of the commune attributed to Frédéric Mistral is "Qu'a vist Paris, se noun a vist Cassis, n'a rèn vist", which means "Who has seen Paris and not Cassis, has not seen anything".